Andy Russell (singer): Mexican films

 The following year in 1956, Russell starred in three movies, the first being Mi canción eres tú (You Are My Song), directed again by Roberto Rodríguez and co-starring Mexican actress and singer Evangelina Elizondo.
 Filming began on April 1, 1955, in the Churubusco Studios, and the premiere was March 28, 1956, at Cinema Orfeón, where it played for two weeks.

 García Riera starts off his film review by noting that previously he, like many others, viewed Russell as the epitome of conceitedness and extremely stuck-up.
 In this Hermanos Rodríguez production, Russell represented a threat of hybridization.
 His character, called "Danny" more often than "Daniel", at 15-years-old beat it out of Mexico to go to the United States, and he returned with bilingual crooning abilities.
 His family members called him "bracero" (farm laborer), so as to not call him "pocho", He has future possibilities of entering the "gringo" middle-class due to his success on television, singing in high-priced cabarets, and the sale of records ...

-The film has good pacing in the beginning, but it gets lost, dispersed, and ends up being a victim of its bewildering musical numbers, which include: Russell, Freddy Fernández, and Gustavo Villacampa singing "Perfida" while shirtless in the bathroom; Russell wearing a straw hat and singing "Muchachita" (his big hit) to Irma Castillón, as they both tap-dance in the Hollywood style; in an audition, Russell singing "Quiéreme mucho" in Spanish and English, while Antonio Raxel makes the comment that if Russell sings in English, would he want his salary to be paid in dollars instead of pesos; and Russell singing "Amor, Amor, Amor" in a disconcerting musical number, complete with a couple from prehistoric times, another from the 8th century, an Arab with his harem, and Cupid.
-It's shocking and absurd.
-But in its defense, one can say that Russell, from a distance, does not appear to be so stuck-up anymore.
-There have been others who have been worse.

-His next film was his most popular: ¡Viva la juventud!
-(Hurrah for the Young People!), a musical-comedy, directed by Fernando Cortés.
+¡Viva la juventud!
+(Hurrah for the Young People!), a musical-comedy directed by Fernando Cortés, was his most popular film.
 Filming began on 31 October 1955 in the Tepeyac Studios, and the premiere was on 15 May 1956 at Cinema Orfeón, where it played for 8 weeks.